-- a) The Finance Committee shall consist of three or five members appointed by the Village Board.
-In the event of a split vote the application will not be recommended to the village board for approval.
+- a) The Finance Committee shall consist of five members appointed by the City Council.
 Terms shall be for four years, except that initial terms shall be established on a staggered basis year by year to provide continuity on the committee.
-No more than one member shall be an elected official.
-All members on the committee should have experience in the field of business, finance, or accounting.
-All members of the Finance Committee need to reside or work in or around the Village of Ewing. - b) Shall set terms of the loan and recommend them to the Ewing Village Board. - c) Ensures that all procedures are followed regarding loan applications and paperwork.
+No member may be an elected or appointed official, employee of the City, nor anyone who is an applicant, employee, agent, shareholder, or officer of an applicant for program funds.
+All members on the committee must have experience in the field of business, finance, or accounting.
+All members of the Finance Committee shall be residents of O'Neill. - b) Shall set terms of the loan and recommend them to the O'Neill City Council. - c) Ensures that all procedures are followed regarding loan applications and paperwork.